ModelEarth/community-data/README.md

-# Community Data Prep
+# Community Datasets

-Community Data pre-processed data for the model.earth project.
+Pre-processed state, county and zipcode data for the [model.earth](https://model.earth) project.

+Most data resides in our [state folders](https://github.com/modelearth/community-data/tree/master/us/state).

-The following has not yet been fully implimented.
+The following Python pipeline has not yet been fully implimented.
 It orginated from the [Public Tree Map Pipeline](https://github.com/Public-Tree-Map/public-tree-map-data-pipeline)

 ## Running the Pipeline Locally